 Opt For Old Fashioned Lanterns

-You can’t go wrong with an old fashioned lantern.
+I think that you can’t go wrong with an old-fashioned lantern.
 Hang one right above the front door.
 A single source of light will make your gazebo look like a lighthouse.
 You can choose an electric lantern or one that holds a candle.

 A lantern is a classic addition to your gazebo.
 It will fit with the other rustic and traditional inspired décor.